ahmedismaiill/AI-Projects-Main/2 - Deep Learning/Eye Diseases Classification/README.md

-# 👁️ Eye Diseases Classification from Retinal Images
+# 👁️ Eye Diseases Classification With Streamlit App

 A deep learning project that classifies retinal fundus images into four categories of eye conditions using a **Custom CNN** and **EfficientNetB7 (transfer learning)**.